Table of Contents

 The Punishment of Onan

 The Bible tell us that Judah married Shuah and she conceived three sons: Er, Onan, and Shelah.
 Later on, Judah took a wife for Er his firstborn, and her name was Tamar.
 And because Er, was wicked in the sight of the LORD; and the LORD slew him.

-“And Onan knew that the seed should not be his; and it came to pass, when he went in unto his brother’s wife, that he spilled it on the ground, lest that he should give seed to his brother.
-And the thing which he did displeased the LORD: wherefore he slew him also” (Genesis 28:9,10).
+So, Judah said to Onan, marry your brother’s wife to raise up a seed to him.
+But Onan knew that the seed will not be his; so when he went to his brother’s wife, he spilled it on the ground, so that he should not give seed to his brother.
+And this act displeased the LORD: So the Lord killed him also (Genesis 38:1-10).

 In His service,